razikul-joni69/fast-ride/README.md

 ### `Details About this app`

-This is a React app where I use react-bootstrap, react-fontawsome, react-router etc.
+This is a React app where I use firebase-authentication, firebase-hosting, react-bootstrap, react-fontawsome, react-router etc.
+The main components annd features of in this app is login form, different type of login method, map, home components , private route etc.